Adam-T-Wright/test/README.md

 that effectively rolls both of these operations into one ("/catalogue").
 This is just so that I only have to make on call from the front-end.

+The front-end was tested in both Safari and Chrome (relatively old versions),

 Thanks,

 Adam